radioopensource/dotinfo/README.md

   - etc.

 # Purpose
 Create a place for people to discover and experience audio.
 Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
-Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, plus encourage consumers to become active supporters of public media.
+Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, and also to encourage consumers to become active supporters of public media.
 Content and other things for the homepage and podcast come monthly, as in a small audio magazine or mixtape.

 # User keyboard controls
 `spacebar:` play and pause